FRC1756-Argos/ArgoBot-Drive-Training/docs/pages/tutorials/tutorial4.md

 Is there anything that makes it hard to drive?
 How does changing the gain change how it drives?

-Try switching between Arcade and Cheezy drive.
+Try switching between Arcade and Cheezy drive by holding the right bumper on the controller.
 Which do you like better?
 Can you think of the advantages/disadvantages of the different approaches?

 Congratulations!
 Now you have four different drive styles under your belt!
 But are any of them ready for competition?
 These are the building blocks of more advanced controls, and we'll explore some refinements and advanced features next.